Italy's retail bond success offers relief after fiscal slippage

 "I think this week's issuance goes a long way to help Italy fund itself in the fourth quarter," said Fabio Balboni, senior economist at HSBC in London.

-"In particular it helps the government increase its cash balances, which are key for it to be able to reduce debt this year by drawing them down," he added.
+"In particular it helps the government increase its cash balances, which are key for it to be able to reduce debt next year by drawing them down," he added.

 Economy Minister Giancarlo Giorgetti said Italian savers had rewarded the government for its "prudent and responsible" policies.